backupbrew/switchbrew/NCM services.md

 ## GetEntries

-Takes a u32 offset and gets all entries starting at that offset.
+Takes an output buffer, u32 offset and gets all entries starting at that offset.
 Returns number of entries read.

 Each entry is 16 completely random-looking bytes.